FMuro/hugo-theme-lecturenotes/README.md

-# Hugo docDock Theme
+# Hugo LectureNotes Theme

-This repository contains a theme for [Hugo](https://gohugo.io/), based on great [Matcornic Learn theme](https://github.com/matcornic/hugo-theme-learn/).
+This repository contains a theme for [Hugo](https://gohugo.io/) designed for my math lectures.
+It is based on the excellent [Valere JEANTET docDock theme](https://github.com/vjeantet/hugo-theme-docdock), which is in turn based on the great [Matcornic Learn theme](https://github.com/matcornic/hugo-theme-learn/).
+So far, it's just an October 2017 version of the docDock theme but, as time allows, I'll adapt it more to my needs.

-Visit the [theme documentation](http://docdock.netlify.com/) to see what is going on.
-It is actually built with this theme.
+This theme is built with an example site containing documentation.

 # Main features

 - Search
+- MathJax support
+- Spanish accents support
-- **Unlimited menu levels**
+- Unlimited menu levels
 - RevealJS presentation from markdown (embededed or fullscreen page)
 - Attachments files
 - List child pages